St. Edward's Hilltoppers: Women's Titles and Championships

+Non-NCAA Teams

+Cheer

+The Hilltoppers cheer team is a Co-Ed non-NCAA cheer team led by head cheer and STUNT coach Sidney Mcintosh.

+Esports

+The Hilltoppers Esports team is a Co-Ed non-NCAA Esports team led by head coach Tony Zhong.
+As of 2026, most matches are played remotely from Austin, TX with heavy focus on Super Smash Bros, Call of Duty, Valorant, and Rocket League.

 Club sports and campus recreation

 In 2009, the university added a Campus Recreation program to meet the growing needs of the student population.
 All club sports are housed within the Campus Recreation office.
 The university supports several club-level programs including: